johnshew/office-dashboard/README.md

-# Office Dashboard
+# Office Dashboard for the Tesla

-A simple web application that shows your email and other information from Office 365.
+A simple web application that shows your email and other information from Office 365, optimized for the Tesla dashboard computer.

 ## Try It

-You can try the app here http://johnshew.github.io/office-dashboard/public/index.html.
+You can try the app here http://aka.ms/offdash.

+## RELEASE NOTES - Release 0.1 – First Alpha

+This app provides a Tesla-friendly way to access your Office information.

-As you can see from the source, this is a pure HTML client app that operates directly against Microsoft servers ensuring no private data can be seen by third parties.
+This is a pure client app that talks directly to Microsoft’s servers over HTTPS with READ-ONLY access so there is very little risk that your information will be compromised.

+There are several significant limitations and errors with this release:
+·       Embedded pictures (in either email or calendar) are not supported ·       The email view shows all messages from every folder in your mailbox – including sent mail ·       Attachments sometimes show up as separate messages ·       Calendar meeting times are shown in military time

+Please use this link to report bugs or provide suggestions: https://github.com/johnshew/office-dashboard/issues

 ## Information for developers